-Teachers working with identified GT students are required to have 30 hours of gifted and talented staff development, along with an annual 6-hour update.
+All K-12 teachers working with identified GT students as part of Kennedale ISD’s program of GT services are required to have 30 hours of gifted and talented staff development, along with an annual 6-hour update.
 Texas law requires that educators providing services to gifted/talented students have the following qualifications as stated in the Texas Administrative Code §89.2:

 TAC §89.2: Professional Development

 - prior to assignment in the program, teachers who provide instruction and services that are a part of the program for gifted students have a minimum of 30 hours of staff development that includes nature and needs of gifted/talented students, assessing student needs, and curriculum and instruction for gifted students;

 - teachers without training required in paragraph (1) of this section who provide instruction and services that are part of the gifted/talented program must complete the 30-hour training requirement within one semester;

 - teachers who provide instruction and services that are a part of the program for gifted students receive a minimum of six hours annually of professional development in gifted education; and